June Kelly Gallery

 Theater, San Francisco, CA

-2006 Musical, “Bricktop” opened Southwest Arts Center, Atlanta, GA; had a
+2006 Musical, “Bricktop” Southwest Arts Center, Atlanta, GA; a nine-week run

 “Canada Lee” chosen for a Play Lab at the Edward Albee Great Plains